Skip to content

 DTI as the Mortgage Ceiling

 Debt-to-income ratio is the single most influential affordability number.
-Most lenders cap combined DTI (total debt payments divided by gross income) at 36-43 percent.
+Lenders commonly cap combined DTI (total debt payments divided by gross income) around 36 to 43 percent.
 The mortgage payment must fit inside that cap alongside any existing debts.
 This calculator works backward from that constraint to the maximum loan amount.

 Adjusting the DTI Target

 Default 36 percent is a conservative target.
-Some lenders allow up to 43 percent on conforming loans and 50 percent on VA or FHA loans.
+Some lenders and government-backed loan programs allow higher ratios, often in the 43 to 50 percent range, though the exact limits vary by country and lender.
 Entering a higher DTI gives a larger maximum loan but tighter monthly cashflow after closing.
-For comfort, staying below 36 percent leaves meaningful buffer for emergencies.
+A lower DTI, such as below 36 percent, leaves a larger monthly buffer for unexpected costs.

 Quick example